 It would be a move that would prove life-changing for the 22-year-old.

-He said: “It was fantastic doing the apprenticeship as it gave me the opportunity to specialise in my dream job in finance while also dipping my toes into other areas such as media and marketing.”
+“It was fantastic doing the apprenticeship as it gave me the opportunity to specialise in my dream job in finance while also dipping my toes into other areas such as media and marketing.

 Through training provided by the Trust, he became a qualified AAT Accountant and was offered a full-time position as Finance Officer.